adambirds/python-discord-insult-bot/README.md

 cp example-config.yaml config.yaml
 ```

 You will then need to edit config.yaml to your needs.
-You shouldn't delete any of the keys, however the `USER_TO_INSULT` and `INSULT_KEYS` can be left empty if you don't want to consistently insult a user every hour.
+You shouldn't delete any of the keys, however the `USER_TO_INSULT`, `INSULT_KEYS` and `CHANNEL_FOR_TASK` can be left empty if you don't want to consistently insult a user every hour.

 The `ACCESS_TOKEN` key can be generated[here](https://discord.com/developers/applications).